FlawlessNa/Legends/README.md

   - This is because the _keyboard_layout_handle is decorated with lru_cache
   - Can remove decorator, but function is somewhat slower (it is extremely minimal though)
   - Still, it doesn't solve issue because if layout is wrong, the "'" should become "è" (as an example) and configs are therefore wrong in such  a case
+- [ ] Movement_mechanics (original system):
+  - Try adding back left and right nodes as part of the jump trajectory connections

 ## Improvements
 - [ ] Rebuffing: